MyBord/mybord-server/docs/projectManagement.md

 ### C. Medium

+* when adding youtube video card, check for duplicates
 * restrict gapi key to certain ip addresses
 * create new db for docker
 * add env vars in docker file